xianc/Warble/README.md

 The semester project for UMass's CS326 Web Programming course focuses on implementing <a href="http://twitter.com" target="_blank">Twitter</a>.
 Our implementation is <b>Warble</b>-- a microblogging web application that allows users to upload files of a certain size.

 ####Current Version
->-The current version of the Warble web app works best on the Chrome and Safari web browser.
+>-The current version of the Warble web app works best on the Chrome and Safari web browsers.

 ##How to Run Our App: